 Your building department can give you general guidelines.
 As long as you design slightly heavier than what they specify, you should be fine.

 We love helical footings– it’s just easier, and the chances of failure are far less.
-You just don’t know what exactly the soil conditions are where you are putting your footings.
+You just don’t know what exactly the soil conditions are where you are putting your footing.
 Was the soil dug up and put back, or filled in 10′ deep?
-In that case, your footings will move.
+In that case, your footing will move.

 Deck blocks– Please don’t.
 Floating decks are possible, however they are very different to plan and don’t involve easy answers like deck blocks.